hydephp/develop/docs/digging-deeper/advanced-markdown.md

 HydePHP provides a powerful feature for automatically converting Markdown links to source files to the corresponding routes in the built site.

-This allows for much better writing experience when using an IDE, as you can easily navigate to the source file by clicking on the link.
+This allows for a much better writing experience when using an IDE, as you can easily navigate to the source file by clicking on the link.
 Hyde will then automatically resolve the link to the correct route when building the site, formatting the links properly using dynamic relative paths and your configured `pretty_urls` setting.

 ## Usage